 Daniel Gimmel is a partner in the Firm’s Litigation Practice Group and has litigated cases in both State and Federal Courts for over 18 years.
 Mr. Gimmel has extensive experience in a wide range of commercial litigation, with an emphasis on commercial and securities litigation and enforcement matters involving financial institutions.
 Throughout his career Mr. Gimmel has helped clients navigate through complex litigation and regulatory matters presenting significant potential exposure and has provided business support and strategic guidance for prudent risk management and loss mitigation.

-Prior to joining Kane Kessler, Mr. Gimmel practiced at an AmLaw 100 firm and was in-house counsel at a major financial institution.
+Prior to joining the Firm, Mr. Gimmel practiced at an AmLaw 100 firm and was in-house counsel at a major financial institution.

 Mr. Gimmel’s representative engagements include: